laith-alskaf/auth-clean-architecture-api/README.md

 - MongoDB + Mongoose
 - JWT for authentication
 - Nodemailer for email sending
-- Mailtrap for testing emails
 - Custom middlewares and validators

 📬 Email Features:
-Emails are sent via Nodemailer and tested with Mailtrap.
+Emails are sent via Nodemailer.
 The system supports welcome emails, email verification, and password reset links.

 📌 How to Use:
 1. Clone the repo